Form 1099 for Rent: Reporting and Correcting Forms for Rental Income

 How do you report rental income?

-Depending on their business structure, real estate investors receive Form 1099 for rent and use it to verify their rental income.
+Depending on their business structure, real estate investors receive Form 1099-MISC or 1099-K for rent and use it to verify their rental income.
 Investors then report their rental income by filing IRS Schedule C or Schedule E.

 Which 1099 form is used for rental income?